kklingenberg/cdp/examples/stress-test/README.md

 docker compose logs -f cdp
 ```

+Also consider altering the [`docker-compose.yml`](docker-compose.yml)
+file with [backpressure thresholds](/../../#backpressure) for the CDP
+service so that the pipeline avoids crashing by pausing the input
+channel.

 ## Get insights

 One common strategy to get a concrete result is to increase the